Three groups eye EDP Brazil's hydroelectric plants - report

-Brazilian energy companies Eneva SA (ENEV3.SA), AES Brazil Energia SA (AESB3.SA) and Votorantim Energia are interested in acquiring the three hydroelectric plants EDP Energias do Brasil (ENBR3.SA) put up for sale, newspaper Valor Economico reported on Monday.
+SAO PAULO (Reuters) - Brazilian energy companies Eneva SA, AES Brazil Energia SA and Votorantim Energia are interested in acquiring the three hydroelectric plants EDP Energias do Brasil put up for sale, newspaper Valor Economico reported on Monday.

 EDP Brasil is aiming to raise roughly 4.5 billion reais ($879.90 million) from the sale, Valor added, citing one source familiar with the matter.
 The plants are located in the Brazilian states of Espirito Santo and Amapa, with a total capacity of 800 megawatts.